 05 Sansa – Lover View (6th, 36 points)

 Always the weakest entry, being quite lame club/dance whatever it was.
 Nothing much to it, and even less to it on the UMK stage.
 4/10

 06 Tika – I Let My Heart Break (3rd, 157 points)

-My other big favourite coming it, it was so difficult to split Vikman and Tika.
+My other big favourite coming in, it was so difficult to split Vikman and Tika.
 At UMK it was easy because Tika was a mess.
-The solo male dancer added was unnecessary, and the overhead camera while she was levitating only showed her from chest down.
+The solo male dancer added was unnecessary, and the overhead camera while she was levitating only showed her from chest down (the video above is footage from the rehearsal mixed with vocals from the live broadcast).
 Vocally she wasn’t to the standard as expected either.
 Perhaps it was nerves.
 7/10

 My Top 3